jarijurri/download-organizer/README.md

 Instructions:

--Replace the "organized_path" variable with the directory path where you want to create the new directories for each file extension.
+-1.
+Replace the "organized_path" variable with the directory path where you want to create the new directories for each file extension.
 By default, the variable is set to
 "D:/organized_downloads", but you can change it to any directory path you like.

--Run the Python script.
+2. Run the Python script.
 It will read the files in the default Windows download folder and create a new directory for each file extension it finds in the "organized_path" directory you specified in step 1.
 The script will move the corresponding files to the new directories.

--If you want to change the directory path after running the script, you can simply modify the "organized_path" variable in the script and run it again.
+3. If you want to change the directory path after running the script, you can simply modify the "organized_path" variable in the script and run it again.